chaoss/grimoirelab-github-actions/README.md

 ### Inputs
 - `artifact-name`: artifact name for future jobs (default: artifact).
 - `artifact-path`: directory that contains the package to store for future jobs (default: dist).
+- `skip-checkout`: set to 'yes' to avoid checking out the repository (default: 'no').
+- `pin-dependencies`: set to 'yes' to pin `poetry.lock` dependencies (default: 'no').

 ### Usage